Skip to content

 The deeper tension: Eastern philosophical traditions, both Daoist and Buddhist, characteristically resist systematic formalization.
 They trust that the most important truths cannot be captured in propositions.
 The Tao of Lucidity imports their phenomenological insights (the self-reinforcing nature of ignorance, the primacy of practice, the reality of what exceeds language) while housing them in a Western-style axiomatic structure.
 This is a genuine tension, not a flaw to be resolved but a productive friction: the axioms keep the insights honest, and the insights keep the axioms humble.

-XVI.1.7 · The Relationship with Wittgenstein
+XVII.1.7 · The Relationship with Wittgenstein

 The boundary of reason: this side speakable, that side silence